 Rhizomes are typically potted in a well-drained, peat-lite medium.
-Forcing times at given temperatures are similar to those listed above for cut flowers.
-Schedules may be modified to some extent by adjusting temperatures, but temperatures should always be maintained in the 50-80 range.
+Forcing times at given temperatures are similar to those listed above (continued on Page 53)

+for cut flowers.
+Schedules may be modified to some extent by adjusting temperatures, but temperatures should always be maintained in the 50°-80° range.
 Plants are shipped when the first flower is showing color.